Claim For A Fall At Work – A Dangerous Building Site

 But the medical evidence was made complicated because he had suffered another serious injury to that hand some years earlier.

-The insurers for the main contractor refused to admit responsibility for the accident.
+The insurers for the main contractor on the site refused to admit responsibility for the accident.

 So once we had all the expert medical evidence and details of Keith’s financial losses we commenced county court proceedings.